-Perched out on the most easterly edge of the country, it's one of the first places in the world to greet the sun each day.
-The region is sheltered by high country to the west making Gisborne one of the sunniest places in New Zealand.
+Perched out on the most easterly edge of the country, it's one of the first places in the world to greet the sun each day and because its sheltered by high country to the west, this makes Gisborne one of the sunniest places in New Zealand.

 Away from the coast, there's a sea of wine.
 Some of the most acclaimed winemakers in the country are based in Gisborne, producing exceptional Chardonnay, Gewurztraminer, Viognier, Pinot Gris, Merlot and Malbec.

 And we haven't even begun to talk about the staggeringly beautiful bush backdrop of Te Urewera, the rippling waters of Waikaremoana and the majestic Panekiri bluff.
 So come and explore for yourself - and take your time doing it.